-"the governing board may prescribe the course of study and competency requirements for the graduation of pupils from high school which are in addition to or higher than the course of study and competency requirements which the state board prescribes."
+The Governing Board of Directors may prescribe the course of study and competency requirements for the graduation of pupils from high school which are in addition to or higher than the course of study and competency requirements which the State Board of Education prescribes pursuant A.R.S. §15-701.

-Arizona Revised Statues 15-701

 According to Title 7 of the Arizona Administrative Code, the State Board of Education prescribes 22 credits as the minimum required for high school graduation.
-At the Academy, 24.5 credits, which include a senior thesis, are required for graduation.
+At the Academy, 24.25 credits, which include a senior thesis, are required for graduation.

-The State Board further clarifies that students shall obtain credits within required subject areas based on successful completion of subject area course and competency requirements.
-The table below clarifies all of the required Academy high school subjects and how all of the specific State Board requirements are met.
+The State Board of Education further clarifies that students shall obtain credits within required subject areas based on successful completion of subject area course and competency requirements.
+The table below clarifies all of the required Academy high school subjects and how all of the specific State Board of Education requirements are met.
 (R72-302.04).